 The ERC actions are open to researchers of any nationality who intend to conduct their research activity in any Member State or Associated Country.
 Principal Investigators may be of any age and nationality and may reside in any country in the world at the time of the application.
-However Principal Investigators funded through the ERC frontier research grants shall spend a minimum percentage of their total working time in an EU Member State or Associated Country and a minimum percentage of their total working time on the ERC project (see profiles of Starting and Consolidator Grant Principal Investigators below).
+However Principal Investigators funded through the ERC frontier research grants shall spend a minimum percentage of their total working time in an EU Member State or Associated Country and a minimum percentage of their total working time on the ERC project.